QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 You can also manually create rules in the qube itself using standard firewalling controls.
 See [Where to put firewall rules](#where-to-put-firewall-rules).
-In complex cases, it might be appropriate to load a ruleset using `iptables-restore` called from `/rw/config/rc.local`. if you do this, be aware that `rc.local` is called *after* the network is up, so local rules should not be relied upon to block leaks.
+In complex cases, it might be appropriate to load a ruleset using `nft -f /path/to/ruleset` called from `/rw/config/rc.local`, the ruleset file can be populated from the current ruleset using `nft list ruleset > /path/to/ruleset`, you should add `flush ruleset` at the top of the file to remove all existing rules before loading them. if you do this, be aware that `rc.local` is called *after* the network is up, so local rules should not be relied upon to block leaks.

 Reconnecting qubes after a NetVM reboot
 -------------------------------------

 Normally Qubes doesn't let the user stop a NetVM if there are other qubes running which use it as their own NetVM.
-But in case the NetVM stops for whatever reason (e.g. it crashes, or the user forces its shutdown via qvm-kill via terminal in Dom0), Qubes R4.0 will often automatically repair the connection.
+But in case the NetVM stops for whatever reason (e.g. it crashes, or the user forces its shutdown via qvm-kill via terminal in Dom0), Qubes R4.x will often automatically repair the connection.
 If it does not, then there is an easy way to restore the connection to the NetVM by issuing in dom0:

 ` qvm-prefs <vm> netvm <netvm> `

-Normally qubes do not connect directly to the actual NetVM which has networking devices, but rather to the default sys-firewall first, and in most cases it would be the NetVM that will crash, e.g. in response to S3 sleep/restore or other issues with WiFi drivers.
+Normally qubes do not connect directly to the actual NetVM (sys-net by default) which has networking devices, but rather to the default sys-firewall first, and in most cases it would be the NetVM that will crash, e.g. in response to S3 sleep/restore or other issues with WiFi drivers.
 In that case it is only necessary to issue the above command once, for the sys-firewall (this assumes default VM-naming used by the default Qubes installation):

 ` qvm-prefs sys-firewall netvm sys-net `